You've spent years hearing about SEO. Getting your site onto Google. Writing pages around keywords. Trying to show up when buyers search.

 The Bottom Line

-GEO isn't a replacement for SEO.
+GEO is not a replacement for SEO.
 It's the next layer.

-SEO gets you on the list.
-GEO gets you recommended.
+SEO gets you found.
+GEO helps you get recommended.

 Want to know where your business stands?

-Tabtrickle builds AI visibility, lead capture and follow-up systems for UK businesses.
-Based in Suffolk, working nationwide.
+Tabtrickle builds AI visibility, lead capture and follow-up systems for SMEs and service businesses.